JMendes1995/py_heideltime/README.md

   - gunzip < Downloaded file >
   - Copy the extracted file to the module folder /py_heideltime/HeidelTime/TreeTagger< your system >/lib/

+## Python Notebook
+We highly recommend you to use this [python notebook](notebook-py-heldeltime) if you are interested in playing with py_heideltime.

 ## Publications